 Common Career Mistakes and How to Avoid Them

-Are you trying everything to advance the status of your career but not getting results?
-Have you ever asked yourself why your coworker or friend has been promoted while you’re still in the same job?
-The truth is, most of us make a few common errors when we work, which slows our growth.
-Continue reading to learn about these errors and how you can avoid making them.
+Are you doing everything to progress you career but without success?
+Have you ever thought about why your coworker or friend is promoted while you’re stuck in the same place?
+In reality, the majority of us make common mistakes in our careers that stagnate development.
+Read on to learn about these mistakes and learn how to prevent them.

 Key Takeaways

-- Look into mentoring, continuing education and Transferable Skill Set Development to stay competitive.
+- Look into mentoring, continuing education and Transferable Skill Set Training to keep your skills in the game.

 Not Establishing Goals

-Are you able to articulate a idea of where you’d like to be in the next one year or two years?
-Failure to set goals that are achievable will hinder progress.
-Set clear short and long-term objectives prioritizing those with the greatest impact on career advancement.
-To boost job satisfaction, ensure that these goals align with your personal preferences.
+Do you possess a precise view of where you’d like to be in the next one year or two?
+Failing to set achievable goals will hinder your progress.
+Set clear, short and long-term objectives prioritizing those with the highest impact on your career advancement.
+In order to increase job satisfaction make sure that your goals are in line with your personal needs.

-Making meaningful connections could lead to new job opportunities and advancements in your current job.
-The creation of strong networks shouldn’t be limited to senior employees, but also former and present colleagues, and also attendance at industry gatherings and events.
+Creating meaningful relationships could lead to better job opportunities or advancements in your current job.
+Establishing strong networks shouldn’t be limited to senior employees, but also former and present colleagues, and also attending industry conferences and events.

 - Participate in professional meetings